wtrettien/manicule/README.md

 2. In a Terminal window, from the directory where you installed the repo:

 ```
+nvm use  # This should switch you to Node version 12
 npm install
+npm run build:dll  # You should only need to do this once
 ```

 It should run for a long time and then complete.